grafana/beyla/docs/sources/network/quickstart.md

 The configuration does not set an endpoint to export metrics.
 Instead, the `print_traces: true` option outputs the captured network flows to standard output.

-Once deployed, use `kubectl logs` to see network flow entries, for example:
+Use `kubectl logs` to see network flow entries, for example:

 ```
 network_flow: beyla.ip=172.18.0.2 iface= direction=255 src.address=10.244.0.4 dst.address=10.96.0.1